Medication Abortion.

 Day 2 - Misoprostol

 24 to 48 hours after taking Mifepristone, the Misoprostol pills are inserted buccally or vaginally.
-Misoprostol causes uterine contractions and cramping, which expel the embryo or fetus.
+Misoprostol causes uterine contractions and cramping, which help expel the embryo or fetus.
 This process also expels the placenta, amniotic fluid, and uterine lining.[6]

 Unlike a surgical abortion, the patient is responsible for managing the process of passing all pregnancy tissue at home.
 Patients often sit on a toilet as they prepare to expel the pregnancy tissue, which may then be flushed.[9]